gxapplications/asterism-plugin-zwave/README.md

 - Propose your support in a GitHub pull request, we can work together.
 - Send the device to me as a gift :) I will make it compatible as soon as possible.

+## Troubleshooting about USB Autosuspend mode

+Some systmes activates Autosuspend mode on USB devices.
+This mode will freeze some Z-wave controllers after few seconds.
+You need to deactivate Autosuspend mode for your USB controller key.
+It depends on your operating system.
+For Ubuntu 14 `lsusb` will display your controller ID (format 1234:5678) and thenyou can blacklist your device ID in file `/etc/default/tlp` at the USB_BLACKLIST option.

 :copyright: 2017-2020 GXApplications. [ [Roadmap/Milestones](https://github.com/gxapplications/asterism/milestones?direction=asc&sort=due_date&state=open) | [License](https://github.com/gxapplications/asterism-plugin-zwave/blob/master/LICENSE.md) ]